Skip to content

 This being Texas, one “might could” call the 34-mile Brays Bayou Trail the “Football Trail” given that it passes within 1 mile of two active stadiums that have hosted Super Bowls (NRG Stadium and Rice Stadium), as well as the historic Astrodome and University of Houston’s field.
 But the Brays isn’t known for football; it’s part of a planned, 150-mile network of trails around Houston called Bayou Greenways 2020 that take advantage of the ubiquitous waterways that give the Bayou City its nickname.
 The Brays Bayou Greenway begins in the west/southwest part of the city (just inside Loop 8) and passes by a number of prominent destinations—including Houston’s famed Medical Center, vast Hermann Parkthe Zoo and the museum district—before terminating almost as far east as the refineries and Ship Channel.
 Along the way, trail users can connect to Downtown and the East End via the Columbia Tap Rail-Trail.

-TRAIL OF THE MONTH: Texas’ Brays Bayou Greenway Trail (February 2017)
+Related: Texas’ Brays Bayou Greenway Trail

 Campion Trail (DFW/Irving)